 Where does Tongariro Crossing start?

-The elevation gain mentioned before is also why it’s recommended to start the hike from Mangatepopo car park and finish at Ketetahi car park.
-Otherwise, the elevation gain increases which will make the hike unnecessarily more strenuous.
+The Tongariro Crossing elevation gain mentioned before is also why it’s recommended to start the hike from the Mangatepopo car park and finish at the Ketetahi car park.
+Otherwise, the elevation gain increases, making the hike unnecessarily more strenuous.

-If you begin the hike at Ketetahi car park and finish instead at Mangatepopo car park there is an 1125m elevation loss.
-The hike is known to take longer and be more challenging in this direction.
+If you begin the hike at the Ketetahi car park and finish instead at the Mangatepopo car park, there is an 1125m elevation loss.
+The walk is known to take longer and be more challenging in this direction.

-How much does hiking the Tongariro Crossing cost?
+How much does hiking Tongariro Alpine Crossing cost?

 Hiking the Tongariro Crossing is completely FREE.

-What views do you see on Tongariro Alpine Crossing?
+What views do you see when you hike Tongariro Alpine Crossing?

-Spectacular views you can expect to astound you while hiking the Tongariro Crossing include:
+Spectacular views you can expect to astound you while hiking Tongariro Crossing include:

 - Mount Tongariro

-- Mount Ngaruhoe (also known at Mt Doom by fans of Peter Jackson’s interpretation of ‘The Lord of the Rings’)
+- Mount Ngaruhoe (also known as Mt Doom by fans of Peter Jackson’s interpretation of ‘The Lord of the Rings’)